 By Fleur Hellemans

-If you’re looking to hire someone, psychometric assessments can help paint a more detailed picture into the personality and capability of your candidate.
-As such, they’re a very useful tool that can help with candidate selection.
+If you’re looking to hire someone, psychometric assessments can add insight into the personality and capability of your candidate.
+As such, they’re a very useful tool to use in candidate selection.

 The word ‘psychometric’ basically refers to the measure of the mind.
 A psychometric assessment is a reliable measure for obtaining an understanding of a person’s ability in a specific area, or their personality preferences.
 This provides an important insight into likely behaviour and working style.